-The year is coming to an end, as is the decade.
+The year is coming to an end.
 It’s the perfect time to take a few moments to acknowledge what has occurred in your life and then let go – making room for the new beginnings.
-Every year, on Dec 31st I take time to do a view of my personal year.
+Every year, on Dec 31st I take time to do a review of my personal year.

 Consider these questions:

 • Who are the people you are grateful for?
 How did they enhance your life?
 How did they support you?
 Take a moment to send them a ‘thank you’ either physically or energetically.

 • What are the things you are grateful for?
 Review the year and take note, acknowledging each topic as you go.

 • How did you grow this year?
 Where did you challenge yourself?
 Take a moment to acknowledge your courage and willingness to grow.

 • What lessons did you learn?
 Look back and see that even during the tough experiences, there is something to be learned.

 • What did you accomplish?
 What intentions or goals did you complete?
 Give yourself a pat on the back.